- The mind behind the project

 What business area do you belong to and what do you do on your day-to-day?

 What has been your progression since you joined Sener?
-What are the most outstanding projects you are currently working on?
+And what are the most outstanding projects you are currently working on?

 In your opinion, what distinguishes Sener from its competitors?